learn-co-curriculum/react-hooks-react-router-dynamic-routes/README.md

 load it, but every time you open a particular video, _the URL changes_.
 YouTube assigns unique values to each video (something like [`dQw4w9WgXcQ`](https://www.youtube.com/watch?v=dQw4w9WgXcQ)).
 When viewing that video, the value is listed as part of the URL.
 This value is a URL parameter and allows for convenient sharing and bookmarking.

-We've seen already that we can use __React-Router__ to alter the URL of a React app.
+We've seen already that we can use **React Router** to alter the URL of a React app.
 The challenge here though - how do we set up our `Route`s so that they can produce URLs with parameters that correspond to resources we want to display in our app?